Last Updated on 05/13/2023 by Glynn Willard

 If you look closely, you’ll see most household bleach contains between 4.5% and 5.25% sodium hypochlorite.

-How Much Bleach To Sanitize RV’s Fresh Water Tank?
+How Much Bleach Per Gallon Of Water To Sanitize Freshwater Tank?

 Your goal is a solution of water containing 50-200 ppm of bleach.
 I think closer to 200 is too much.